 The comment area allows writing remarks about the element.
 Comments that need clarification can be marked accordingly.
 When an element is placed in a state where explicit ratings are required, users who have the role of a reviewer will find a 5-star rating scale in this area in addition to the generic comment functions.
 Comments can be created, edited and deleted by clicking the corresponding buttons in this area.
 However, adding, deleting, or editing comments will not result in a new version of the element.

 In the version area all versions of the element, which by the way are created automatically, are displayed in descending order.
 When selecting two versions and clicking the “Compare” button, the changes between them will be displayed.
-In addition, the area offers the possibility to restore a specific older version of the element.
+In addition to changes of fields in the input form, changes to relationships, attachments and additional properties are also compared.
+Additionally, the area offers the possibility to restore a specific older version of the element.

 Multiple attachments can be assigned to each item.
 Attachments can be either files uploaded from the local device or hyperlinks to any web resource.
 Attachments can be created, edited and deleted by clicking the corresponding buttons in this area.
 Any change to the attachments will result in a new version of the element.
 In particular, resetting an element to an earlier version will also restore the attachments to how they were at that older time.

 Source Code Links (optional)

 The source code area is displayed only if the project is assigned an interface to an external tool that contains a Git repository.
 Currently, this applies to TFS/AzureDevOps or GitLab.
 When displayed, this area shows all Git commits whose description mentions the ID of the element preceded by a #, for example, “#BUG17”.